 At one point, Fields had a restaurant that wasn’t profitable because she didn’t make the poor pay for their meals.
 Keep in mind, this woman (whose nickname was Black Mary) was born a slave.
 The fact that people in a small town in Middle America loved her so much that her birthday became a town holiday (and school was even closed on that day) speaks volumes about who she was as a person.

-Tharpe blended blues and folk, which was one of the catalysts for rock and roll.
-Legends like Chuck Berry, Elvis Presley, Jimi Hendrix, Bob Dylan, and Johnny Cash have openly spoken about how Tharpe influenced them — and yet most people aren’t familiar with her work.
-Perhaps the fact that her legacy isn’t worshipped like the men she influenced is proof of the inherent sexism and racism that is so deeply ingrained in our society.
+Tharpe blended blues and folk, making her one of the early catalysts for rock and roll.
+Legends like Chuck Berry, Elvis Presley, Jimi Hendrix, Bob Dylan, and Johnny Cash have spoken openly about how Tharpe influenced them, and yet most people aren’t familiar with her work.

-Born Rosetta Nubin, she got her stage name from her ex-husband by changing “Thorpe” to “Tharpe.”
+Born Rosetta Nubin, she got her stage name from her ex-husband Thomas A. Thorpe, changing “Thorpe” to “Tharpe.”
 “Strange Things Happening Every Day,” one of her standout hits, made it to the second spot on the Billboard R&B charts.
 This was huge, since it was the first gospel song to do so.
 Known as the “Godmother of Rock and Roll,” she went on a European tour with Muddy Waters and Otis Spann.
-Unfortunately, a stroke in 1970 forced Tharpe to slow down and she passed three years later, leaving a noteworthy legacy behind her.
+Unfortunately, a stroke in 1970 forced Tharpe to slow down and she died three years later, leaving a noteworthy legacy behind her.